Optimal experiment design

 Demos

-Precomputed plots and interactive demos.
+Precomputed plots and demos.

 Method